keeliman/MassUpdate/README.md

 - The script will then retrieve all draft videos, update their details, and schedule them for publishing.

 ## Debug Mode
-- To enable debug mode, set the DEBUG_MODE variable at the top of the youtube_mass_updater.py script to True.
+To enable debug mode, set the `DEBUG_MODE` variable at the top of the `youtube_mass_updater.py` script to `True`.
 This will print detailed debug messages during the script's execution.

+## Limitations and Quota
+- The YouTube API has a daily quota limit.
+For most projects, the default daily quota is 10,000 units/day.
+Each type of request (e.g., read, write, update) costs a certain number of quota units.
+For instance:
+- A video update request might cost around 1,600 units.
+- Adding a video to a playlist might cost around 50 units.

+Ensure you monitor your API usage to avoid reaching the limit.
+You can check your quota usage in the [Google Developer Console](https://console.developers.google.com/).

+- The script currently supports two main scenarios for updating videos.
+You may need to adjust the script or add new scenarios to fit specific needs.

 ## Contribution
 Feel free to fork this repository, make changes, and submit pull requests.
 Any kind of contribution is welcome!